 If you participate in the peer-mentoring programme, you will meet your mentor approximately fortnightly throughout the first two semesters to discuss any academic, social, financial or personal concerns.

 Your mentor will be able to give the benefit of their first-hand experience in these areas and can help you plan for key times in the academic year, for example how to deal with managing a reading list, how to join a society or how to budget your finances.

 Your mentor will not know the answer to every question you might have; however, they will be able to suggest the appropriate support service to address your particular issue.

-Undergraduate mentoring has been very successful for many years.
+Undergraduate mentoring has been successful for more than 20 years.
 Here’s what some of our students have had to say: